lueck/htcf/README.md

 interrelate the TCF data to semantic annotations that were made to the input file (manually) in a standoff manner.

-`htcf` also provides a taxi for setting TCF data over to JSON, SQL or raw haskell data: the `tcflayer` and `tcftokens` commandline programs.
+`htcf` also provides a taxi for setting TCF data over to CSV, JSON or raw haskell data: the `tcflayer`, `tcftokens` and `tcffreq` commandline programs.
 They let you specify the output format and which layer to get out of the file.
 It is useful for preparing bulk inserts into a database.
-While `tcflayer` reads a single layer, `tcftokens` collects information about tokens from all layers.
+While `tcflayer` reads a single layer, `tcftokens` collects information about tokens from all layers. `tcffreq` calculates the absolute frequencies of tokens or lemmas in a tcf file.